-Medical record audit results will be reported to a MHS Health Quality Improvement Committee for tracking and for trending in the re- credentialing process, as appropriate.
-The provider also agrees to participate in and contribute required data to HMO Quality Assessment/Performance Improvement Programs as required in the BadgerCare Plus and Medicaid SSI MCO contract.
+Medical record audit results are reported to MHS Health's QIC for tracking and for trending in the re-credentialing process, as appropriate.
+The provider also agrees to participate in and contribute required data to HMO Quality Assessment and Performance Improvement Programs as required in the BadgerCare Plus and Medicaid SSI MCO contract.